Using Celery for Async Registration Batch Processing: Fixing Payment Sync Gaps & Worker OOM Kills

 ON CONFLICT (txn_id) DO UPDATE SET

-status = EXCLUDED.status,
+status = EXCLUDED.status, updated_at = NOW()

 WHERE payment_ledger.status != 'COMPLETED'

-""", (txn_id, status, webhook_payload.get("idempotency_key")))
+(txn_id, status, webhook_payload.get("idempotency_key")),

 conn.commit()